utdb/judged/README.md

 -----------

   1. Clone this repository
-  2. Switch to the `montecarlo` or `exact` branch
-  3. Have a look at the examples in `examples/`, or play with the interactive
+  2. Have a look at the examples in `examples/`, or play with the interactive
      interpreter: `./datalog.py`

 Variants
 --------

-The JudgeD repository currently has three branches: `master`, `exact` and `montecarlo`.
+The JudgeD solver currently has three variants: `deterministic`, `exact` and `montecarlo`.

-The `master` branch is the deterministic basis of JudgeD.
+The `deterministic` branch is the deterministic basis of JudgeD.
 It is an SLDNF based implementation of Datalog with negation in Python.

 The `exact` and `montecarlo` branches are two proof-of-concept implementations of probabilistic datalog.
-The `exact` version does not (yet) calculate probabilities but determines the exact sentence describing the validity of the answers.
-The `montecarlo` version calculate answer probabilities through Monte Carlo simulation fo multiple answering runs.
+The `exact` version determines the exact sentence describing the validity of the answers, it does net calculate probabilities, nor does it handle negation.
+The `montecarlo` version calculate answer probabilities through Monte Carlo simulation, it approximates the probabilities but does not provide an exact sentence.

 Syntax